-Understanding the impacts of ship emissions on climate and air quality of the Arctic environment is challenging but important, given the likelihood of future increases in Arctic shipping (Corbett et al., 2010; Pizzolato et al., 2014; Winther et al., 2014).
+Understanding the impacts of ship emissions on climate and air quality of the Arctic environment is challenging but important, given the likelihood of future increases in Arctic shipping.
 The Arctic atmospheric boundary layer exhibits different dynamics from mid-latitudes, being characterized by thermally stable conditions with reduced turbulent mixing (Aliabadi et al., 2016a).
 Ships navigating northern latitudes operate under partial engine load and icebreaking conditions as opposed to full speed cruising.
 Uncertainties are compounded by the lack of accurate predictions for increased ship traffic patterns in the Arctic as the ice cover retreats, as well as the lack of a robust regulatory framework to control emissions via Emission Control Areas set by the International Maritime Organization (Aliabadi et al., 2015).

 The NETCARE campaign near Resolute Bay in July 2014 characterized typical ship emissions and plume evolution by mapping the plume of the CCGS Amundsen with the Polar 6 research aircraft (Aliabadi et al., 2016b).
 Three plumes were intercepted, with the first corresponding to operation of the CCGS Amundsen in open water under low-speed cruise conditions, while the second and third corresponded to operation under icebreaking conditions.
 The measured species included mixing ratios of CO2, NO_x, CO, SO2, particle number concentration, BC, and CCN.
 Lower plume expansion rates were observed compared to mid-latitudes due to reduced turbulent mixing, resulting in a poorly diluted plume that was confined within a low boundary layer.
 Most, but not all, emission factors agreed with prior observations for low engine loads at mid-latitudes.
 This implied different emission factors for each species measured.
 In particular, icebreaking increased the NO_x emission factor to values equivalent to those measured for high engine loads at mid-latitudes, likely due to differences in engine combustion temperatures.
 The CO emission factor was higher at low engine loads, whereas the BC emission factors were similar to those at mid-latitudes; the effect of engine load on BC emission factors is still debated in the literature.
-While various authors report increasing emission factors by decreasing engine loading (Agrawal et al., 2008; Petzold et al. 2010, 2011; Khan et al., 2012), other authors report decreasing emission factors by decreasing engine loading (Cappa et al., 2014).
 Due to the use of low sulfur diesel fuel by the CCGS Amundsen, no SO2 was detected.

-5 Ice nucleating particles
+10 5 Ice nucleating particles